jaustinUF/Supervisor_worker_agent_project/README.md

 Directories are discussed in work chronological order; detailed notes are in directory README.md files.

+pdf_deepseek_tutorial
-pdf_deepseek_tutorial: notes and comments on LangChain document load (PDF) tutorial
+- notes and comments on LangChain document load (PDF) tutorial

 react_agents_chris_hay
 - discusses and illustrates the thought, action, observation processing of the ReAct agent design